Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 var z = x - "t";  // Result is NaN (Not a Number), not "ca".
 It totally blew up!
 Brilliant.
 Thanks Brendan.
 ```

-# Operators
+## Operators

 We will zoom through the operators here.
-We assume some vary basic maths background in the reader.
+We assume some very basic maths background in the reader.

 ### Assignment

 * `=`
 * `a = b = c = 123;`       // Multiple assignment is allowed, but unwise.
 [Details](https://www.undefinednull.com/2014/02/03/multiple-left-hand-assignment-in-javascript-is-really-bad-think-once-before-you-do-it/)

 ### Mathematical

 * `+` addition
 * `-` subtraction
 * `*` multiplication